UglyWillDuckling/diamond-mine/Emerald/emerald/Clippings/POSIX Shell Tutorial.md

 sleep 10
 kill -TERM $!

 The $! variable is only changed when a job is executed with a "&" at the end.
-The C shell does not have an equivalent of the $! variable.
-This is one of the reasons the C shell is not suitable for high-quality shell scripts.
-Another reason is the C shell has a command similar to *trap*, but it uses one command for all signals, while the Bourne shell allows you to perform different actions for different signals.

 The wait command does not need an argument.
 If executed with no arguments, it waits for all processes to be finished.
 You can launch several jobs at once using